arthurnn/twirp-ruby/README.md

 Rack::Handler::WEBrick.run service
 ```

-You can also mount onto a rails app:
+You can also mount onto a Rails route:

 ```ruby
 App::Application.routes.draw do